Adirondack Mountains: Etymology

 The word Adirondack is thought to come from the Mohawk word atirǫ́·taks meaning "eaters of trees".
 The earliest written use of the name was in 1635 by Harmen Meyndertsz van den Bogaert in his Mohawk to Dutch glossary, found in his Journey into Mohawk Country.
 He spelled it Adirondakx and said that it stood for Frenchmen, meaning the Algonquians who allied with the French.
 Another early use of the name, spelled Rontaks, was in 1729 by French missionary Joseph-François Lafitau.
-He explained that the word was used by the Iroquois as a derogatory term for groups of Algonquians who did not practice agriculture and therefore sometimes had to eat tree bark to survive harsh winters.
+He explained that the word was used by the Iroquoian peoples as a derogatory term for groups of Algonquians who did not practice agriculture and therefore sometimes had to eat tree bark to survive harsh winters.

 The Mohawks had no written language, so Europeans used various phonetic spellings of the word, including Achkokx, Rondaxe, and Adirondax.
 Such words were strongly associated with the region, but they were not yet considered a place name; an English map from 1761 labels the area simply Deer Hunting Country.
 In 1838, the mountains were named Adirondacks by Ebenezer Emmons, the State Geologist for the northern New York State Geological District.

-The Mohawks themselves referred to the mountains as Tsiiononteskowa, meaning "big mountains."
-The Oneida meanwhile, used the word Latilu·taks, which meant "They're eating the trees/beaver."
+The Mohawks themselves referred to the mountains as Tsiiononteskowa, meaning 'big mountains'.
+The Oneida meanwhile, used the word Latilu·taks, which meant 'they're eating the trees/beaver'.